-In this article, I break down what it takes to perform microneedling effectively.
-This will closely recreate the treatments I’ve gotten done at the dermatologist’s office.
-This is all at a fraction of the price as well!
+In this article, I break down how I effectively microneedle my face at home.
+I tried to closely recreate the treatments I have gotten done at the dermatologist’s office.
+It’s all at a fraction of the price as well!

-Furthermore, my esthetician uses the SkinPen device on me.
+As I said before, I prefer to microneedle at home with the device closest to what my esthetician used on me.
+They used the SkinPen.
 I’ve linked SkinPen’s website here for you to see what it is.

 The ORA Derma Pen System